mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.0.0-7.3.2/configuration/index.md

 You must set the update strategy to `parallel` when you toggle X-Pack Security in order to force a full cluster restart.
 Afterwards, you should set the update strategy back to `serial` for future updates.

 You can toggle this setting at any time.
 This gives you the option of launching an {{ model.techName }} cluster without X-Pack Security and then later enabling it.
-Or, you can run a cluster with X-Pack Security enabled and, if at the end of the 30-day trial period you don't wish to purchase a license, you can disable it without losing access to your data.
+Or, you can run a cluster with X-Pack Security enabled and, if at the end of the 30-day trial period you do not wish to purchase a license, you can disable it without losing access to your data.

 ### License Expiration

 If you let your license expire, remember these two important points:

-1. Your data is still there.
+- Your data is still there.
-1. All data operations (read and write) continue to work.
+- All data operations (read and write) continue to work.

 [Graph](https://www.elastic.co/guide/en/x-pack/current/graph-getting-started.html), [Machine Learning](https://www.elastic.co/guide/en/x-pack/current/ml-getting-started.html), [Alerting and Notification](https://www.elastic.co/guide/en/x-pack/current/watcher-getting-started.html), [Monitoring](https://www.elastic.co/guide/en/x-pack/current/monitoring-getting-started.html), and [Security](https://www.elastic.co/guide/en/x-pack/current/security-getting-started.html) features all operate with reduced functionality when the license expires.